IBMDevConnect/travel-identify-source-destination/README.md

 * We follow human annotation process to identify entities and relationships.
 * We create a machine learning model and train the model till we are satisfied with the results.
 * The corpus document can be exported and used in a new WKS project, if required.
-* We create a Watson Discovery service from an IBM Cloud account.
-Note that the service has to be created under the `US South` region so that our WKS model can be used with it.
+* We create a Watson Natural Language Understanding service from an IBM Cloud account.
-* We create a discovery collection with a customized configuration pointing to the WKS model id.
+* We create Watson Assistant and use Watson Natural Language Understanding service to interpret source and destination in user query.

 ### Technical Architecture